Traslation surfaces in the Heisenberg Group: Translation surfaces in the Heisenberg group

 \subsection{Flat non-parametric translation surface}

 Similarly, by combining the equation of a flat graph (\ref{fq}) with (\ref{emt}), we obtain the following flat surface equation,

 In analogy with the minimal case, we study these surfaces according to its Gauss map. \begin{enumerate} \item If the determinant of its Gauss map is zero, that is, $\triangle =u''(x)v''(y)=0$.
-We consider two cases:
+We consider two cases: \begin{enumerate} \item[a)] If $u''(x)=0$ and $v''(y)\neq 0$.
+Let $u'(x)=A$, the above expression may be written as